serverless/plugins/README.md

 **[Add your plugin to the list](https://github.com/serverless/community-plugins/edit/master/plugins.json)**

+After adding your plugin to the `plugins.json` file, run `npm run docs` to regenerate the plugin list table in the `readme.md` file.

 <!-- ⛔️ AUTO-GENERATED-CONTENT:START (GENERATE_SERVERLESS_PLUGIN_TABLE)
 - Do not remove or modify this section.
 Make all updates to plugins.json -->
 | Plugin | Stats |